My grandmother, Josephine Smola (left) and her daughters, Edwina (center) and Ruth (my mother, right).

 Other Challenges My Mother Faced

 Those were different days.
 Yes.
 But powerfully relevant to me.
-It is not just the economic struggles and the small wins, but the mental fortitude to deal with situations that were women-centric.
+It isn’t just the economic struggles and the small wins, but the mental fortitude to deal with situations that were women-centric.

-After two years of college (throughout her life, she went on to earn an MBA, become a CPA, and earn a second master’s in taxation), she decided to work full time as a bookkeeper at Naomi’s Undergarments on Astor Place, to be followed by some stints at advertising firms.
+After two years of college (throughout her life, she went on to earn an MBA, become a CPA, and earn a second master’s in taxation), she decided to work full time as a bookkeeper at Naomi’s Undergarments on Astor Place.
+This was followed by some stints at advertising firms.
 She eventually ended up as a bookkeeper-slash-secretary for my father’s fledgling business on 42nd Street.

 Changing Times and Financial Values

-Indeed, many women of her generation were bogged down in getting things done, less on spending time making a point about women’s rights in the workplace.
-A far cry from the 23-year-old woman who this week, while negotiating a job at CentSai, said she would work only if she could do so on her terms from home.
+Indeed, many women of her generation were bogged down in getting things done and less focused on spending time making a point about women’s rights in the workplace.
+A far cry from the 23-year-old woman who earlier this year, while negotiating a job at CentSai, said she would work only if she could do so on her terms from home.
 How times have changed.

 My mom sees the “complaining” as being an ineffective tool in what is still a man’s world.